 South Africa lies at the southernmost point of the African continent.
 Its borders are surrounded mostly by oceans, with the Atlantic on its geographical left and the Indian Ocean on its geographical right, meeting at Cape Point.
 Whether seeking the most pristine beaches, or a stickler for adventure, South Africa has something to offer all.
 A paragon of magnificence, South Africa’s best landmarks are nestled in an array of vineyards and forests.
 The country celebrates art and culture like no other, and its people are a diverse melting pot of heritage.
-Although every inch of its landscape is worthy of attention, the following locations are not to be missed.
+Although every inch of its landscape is worthy of attention, the following locations are not to be missed on any South Africa itinerary.

 22 Places to Visit in South Africa